UK National Emergency: CHILDREN AT RISK

 http://www.youngminds.org.uk/training_services/policy/mental_health_statistics

-It is ironic that due to the severe extent of children suffering behavioural problems both at home and in care, many professionals are trained specifically, to deal with such children, and yet, despite this army of professionals, there has been to date, no collective concern or advice, about to how successfully limit the numbers of children requiring professional help, other than, by way of economic restrictions designed to reduce birth-rates; the public is being told that in future, there will be no benefits paid to people who have more than two children:
+It is ironic that due to the severe extent of children suffering behavioural problems both at home and in care, many professionals are trained specifically, to deal with such children, and yet, despite this army of professionals, there has been to date, no collective concern or advice, about to how successfully limit the numbers of children requiring professional help, other than, by way of economic restrictions designed to reduce birth-rates; the public e.g. State benefits restricted to two children per household.

-The problem is ignored by simply addressing the problem of the numbers needing help because, there's a general consensus that crimes against children will never end, that there are no solutions and so, we may as well just accept that situation and focus on minimising publicity and negate the reality that the resulting institutionalised apathy, has paved the way for prolific abuse.
+The complex issues are ignored by simply addressing the problem of the numbers needing help, there's a general consensus that crimes against children will never end, that there are no solutions; the basic premise is that 'need' to just accept that situation to focus on minimising publicity and negate the reality that institutionalised apathy, has paved the way for prolific abuse.
 Truth is though, we could say same for all crime, so why bother having laws & rights - why bother having a police force?

 The emphasis within British education and child-raising, focuses heavily on controlling and training children to fit-in with the adult world and all its conditions of society etc. An educational criterion is set according to a prerequisite of the social needs a child is expected to fulfill in adulthood and yet, parenting is not included in that criteria?